-The Compliance function takes responsibility for identifying and assessing the regulatory compliance obligations of the Company and for promoting an organisational culture that encourages ethical behaviour.
-The Compliance function helps to ensure that the Company clearly understands its regulatory risks and the prevailing requirements.
+The Compliance function has responsibility for identifying and assessing the wide-ranging internal and external obligations that the Company has for promoting an organisational culture that encourages ethical behaviour and helping ensure that the Company clearly understands its regulatory risks and the prevailing requirements.
+It is responsible for setting policy that the business must work within to control compliance risk, such policies being in accordance with consistent group standards where applicable.

-The Compliance function undertakes checks to ensure that compliance obligations are being met after implementation through a systematic, disciplined and risk-based approach to evaluating the effectiveness of compliance controls.
+The function will then undertake to check that compliance obligations are being met after management implementation providing the Company with a systematic, disciplined and risk-based approach to evaluating the effectiveness of its compliance controls.